ucu-cs/UCU_autotests/README.md

 │       └── 9.txt
 ```

-- words_count_testcases/test_70 contains in total 70 words.
-Multiple directories, multiple files.
+- words_count_testcases/test_70 contains in total 70 words: multiple directories, multiple files.

 ### How to add more test cases?
 - create a folder `words_count_testcases/test_[something]`, with only one file `archive.zip`.
-- create a file `words_count_results/test_[something]`, with the correctly counted words, see existing files.
+- create a file, `words_count_results/test_[something]`, with the correctly counted words; see existing files.
 - create a template for a configuration files, `words_count_testcases/test_[something].m4`, see existing examples.

 # IMPORTANT
-**ALL Additional parameters, needed for your lab, should be specified as environmental variable `ADDITIONAL_OPTIONS`**
+**ALL Additional parameters needed for your lab should be specified as environmental variable `ADDITIONAL_OPTIONS`**
 For example:
 for a proper work, the additional parameters `max_live_tokens` and `max_queue_size` should be set.
 **Before** launching the `test_words_count`, set a variable, for example: